Chapter 2: Color Theory

 next arrow

-Here is the key to CG : we need details.
+An important aspect of CG is that we need details.
 And guess what ?
 Details are expensive.
 Once again if you are a surfacing artist, do not hesitate to check the PBR guide from Substance.
 It is a great read on how to add colors and details to a material.

 The 2D legacy

-I have sometimes heard comments on PBR movies such as “Can you remove the Global Illumination ?” or “Can you make the shadows brighter without changing the rest ?“.
+I have sometimes heard comments during reviews such as “Can you remove the Global Illumination ?” or “Can you make the shadows brighter without changing the rest ?“.

-There is very often a cultural shock between 2D and 3D and the best solution I know is this one : have a proper Director of Photography (DP) or Lighting Supervisor who is PBR-friendly.
+There is very often a cultural shock between 2D and 3D and the best solution I know is this one: have an Art Director who is PBR friendly.
 Let’s have a look at these photos by Sabine Weiss and concepts by Alberto Mielgo.

 020_colorTheory_780_sabine_weiss_photo_new_york_FHD